ningalu/nge2/README.md

 # Build

-Currently tested and working on Windows 10 with MSVC 19 and Ubuntu 20.04 with GCC 9.4
+Currently tested and working on Windows 10 with MSVC 19 and MinGW GCC 8.1 and Ubuntu 20.04 with GCC 9.4.
+Building with MinGW on Windows requires that "MinGW Makefiles" is specified as the CMake generator.

 ### Installations